botpress/documentation-v12/docs/advanced/authentication.md

 }
 ```

-### Configure the Public Key

-The public key can be added directly in the `botpress.config.json` file (on the same line).
-If you prefer to add the key in a file, remove the property `certificate`, and Botpress will load the key from `data/global/end_users_auth.pub`.

-### Create a New Key Pair
+:::note

-The certificate must be in the PEM format.
-You can use the below commands to generate one:
+You can also create a new Key Pair, but the certificate must be in the PEM format.
+You can use the below commands to generate one.

 ```bash
 ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key